 The LCD screen is pretty small and basic, but it does what it’s supposed to.
 It makes selecting voices, songs, and styles easy.

-We would only say this about a beginner keyboard, but we are glad that the layout of Yamaha’s beginner keyboards hasn’t changed much since the very early PRS days.
+I would only say this about a beginner keyboard, but I’m glad that the layout of Yamaha’s beginner keyboards hasn’t changed much since the very early PSR days.
 The main aspect that hasn’t changed is that all of the functions are printed clearly on the top panel.
 You can’t make it much easier to navigate than that.

 On the left of the LCD screen, you have some of the core function buttons, like metronome on/off and transpose.
 You also have lesson controls, transport controls for songs and styles, along with a master volume knob.